CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 dynamic viscosity.

-*Conservation elsewhere.* When ice ridges and when new ice forms in open water, the level ice area changes and ponds must be handled appropriately.
+*Conservation elsewhere.* When ice ridges and when new ice forms in open water, the level-ice area changes and ponds must be handled appropriately.
 For example, when sea ice deforms, some of the level ice is transformed into ridged ice.
 We assume that pond water (and ice) on the portion of level ice that ridges is lost to the ocean.
 All of the